Ask yourself these 14 questions before you submit another CV (or resume) for your job search.

 However, if you have a couple of references in mind and have asked for their permission, you can include their name, job title, and contact details on a supplementary page after your CV.

-13. Have I proofread my CV for spelling and grammatical errors?
+13. Have I proofread my CV (or resume) for spelling and grammatical errors?

 If you read a book or an article littered with spelling errors, what would your first thought be — unprofessional?
 Incompetent?